Her Campus Logo Her Campus Logo

 You can find Hut Mentality on their website https://www.hutmentality.com and on Instagram at @hutmentality.
 You can also find Isha at @ishapunja!

-Kailey is an English major at UCLA and has her sights set on writing pieces that connect people to nature.
-Her main goal in her articles is to inspire people to be authentic and chase their passion.
+Kailey is a newly graduated English major and Professional Writing minor from UCLA.
+She has her sights set on writing pieces that connect people to nature and each other.
+Her main goal is to inspire people to be authentic and chase their passions confidently.